 Changes introduced outside of a version release are documented in our change logs.

-MOLOCO releases a new API version every 2 months and each version will be supported for 6 months after the next version release.
+MOLOCO releases a new API version every 3 months and each version will be supported for 9 months from the next version release.
+Hence, each version will be supported for at least 12 months.

 Below is an example release schedule .
 We will notify you in prior to the version update through your Moloco representatives.